OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 import {Upgrades} from "openzeppelin-foundry-upgrades/Upgrades.sol";
 ```

-Then call functions from [Upgrades.sol](src/Upgrades.sol) to run validations, deployments, or upgrades.
+Then call functions from [Upgrades.sol](src/Upgrades.sol) in your Foundry scripts or tests to run validations, deployments, or upgrades.

 ### Examples